-Flavor the panade: Add the shallot, Worcestershire, soy sauce, garlic, black pepper, chili powder, cumin, mustard, salt, and cayenne pepper.
-Mix to combine.
+Flavor the panade.
+Add the shallot, Worcestershire, soy sauce, garlic, black pepper, chili powder, cumin, mustard, salt, and cayenne pepper.
+Stir to combine.

-Rest the burgers: Transfer the burgers to a plate and top each with 1 slice of cheese if desired.
+Rest the burgers.
+Top each burger with 1 slice of cheese if desired.
 Rest for 5 minutes.

 Storage: Refrigerate leftover patties, tightly wrapped, for up to 3 days.

 Gilling Instructions: Grill over medium-high heat until cooked through, 3 to 4 minutes per side.
 The burgers should reach an internal temperature of 160°F.